prominence-eosc/web/docs/jobs/inputs.md

 # Inputs

-Most jobs of course require input files of some kind.
+Most jobs of course require input files of some kind, and it is of course possible to provide input files to jobs in PROMINENCE.

 ## Input files